 This is the maintenance schedule and associated service intervals for the Suzuki GSX-R1000 L7 (2017-2021), the current model of the GSX-R1000 as of 2021.

 The Suzuki GSX-R1000 is a sport bike from Suzuki’s iconic GSX-R or “Gixxer” series.
 The GSX-R1000 was originally introduced in 2001 to replace the GSX-R1100.
 But Suzuki brought down the capacity, bringing it closer to 1000cc (originally 988cc, but increased to 999cc from the K5 GSX-R1000 in 2005).

 Suzuki released the latest 2017 model at EICMA in 2016.
 It’s has the first major redesign of the Gixxer’s 999cc engine since 2009.
 The 2017 model has a higher RPM limit and no balancer shaft to quell vibration.
-Regarding electronics, the 2017 GSX-R1000 is also the first with an IMU to manage ABS and traction control.
+The 2017 Suzuki GSX-R1000 is also the first with an IMU to manage ABS and traction control.

 Suzuki also released the even racier GSX-R1000R with a few additions like the Motion Track Brake system, a bi-directional quickshifter, and launch control.
 The R model also have Show Balance Free Forks and Balnace Free Rear Cushion that come standard on the 2016+ Kawasaki ZX-10R.
 The GSX-R1000R’s maintenance schedule is the same as that of the standard GSX-R1000.

 This site has links for things like oil and spark plugs from which we earn a commission (which unfortunately nobody can save, not even us).
 If you appreciate this work, then please use those links.
 Thanks!

 What you need to service the L7 GSX-R1000